This quickstart guide describes how to create and run your first Flutter app on iOS or Android.

 - Make desired changes in your source code (without stopping the app).

-- Click the Hot Reload button.
+- Click the Hot Reload button (the button with the lightning bolt icon).

 A more detailed detailed description on how to use the IntelliJ plugin and which changes are supported by the hot reload feature can be found on the page Developing apps in the IntelliJ IDE.